gerritgutzeit/strava-led-matrix-StatTrak/readme.md

 - The system currently supports one bike at a time
 - Gear ID must be manually configured in the credentials file
 - Regular Strava API rate limits apply
-- "The display updates every minute with new data from Strava" - disabled
+- The display shows data at startup and can be refreshed via web interface
 - Last known distance is stored and displayed during connection issues

 ## 📜 License